 In response to requests for subtitles, we are releasing subtitled versions from time to time.
-You can view not only in English but also in many language!
+You can view it not only in English but also in many languages!

 Vol.13 has been released!

 [Vol.013] Preliminary Design of a 3-phase Induction Motor (Part 6 : Equivalent circuit; Stator slot-leakage reactance)

 This thirteenth seminar is part 6 of designing an induction motor.

 The focus is on the stator slot-leakage reactance of equivalent circuits in induction motors.
 The leakage reactance is the most important concept in the theory of induction motors.
 It not only determines the maximum torque in the induction motor, but can be said to determine available level of torque at all speeds.

 In this seminar, leakage reactance is reviewed and described from the perspectives of both the classical theory and the finite element method.